 For example, a subscriber has just joined for free services to have a free trial test of your product.
 With your regular updates and assistance, your same free subscriber can turn into paying customers.

-Same in the case of e-commerce, if one has landed upon your website and joined your email newsletter.
+Same is the case of e-commerce, if one has landed upon your website and joined your email newsletter.
 Your regular updates regarding sales or discounts can turn the same customer into paying one.
-As the sales and discounted emails will interest him/her and lead to purchase any item as well.
+As the sales and discounted emails will interest him/her and lead to the purchase of any item as well.

 All you need to do is monitor your campaigns time after time, analyze reports and review the emails that are not bringing the desired results.
 Don’t forget to optimize your campaigns by A/B testing.